Arrival

 Plan for the Future

-It is a BIG project and is going to take a lot of work, but woudn't it be amazing?
+It is a BIG project and is going to take a lot of work, but wouldn't it be amazing?